 Types of Mold

-As the name implies, these molds produce mycotoxins that can cause serious health effects.
+Lastly, as the name implies, these molds produce mycotoxins that can cause serious health effects.
 They have been tied to immunosuppression and cancer.
 The toxic chemicals found in these types of molds can be absorbed into the body when one inhales them, eats them, or even touches them.

-According to Dr. Mercola, the Five Most Common Indoor Molds are:
+Five Most Common Indoor Molds (4)

 - Alternaria: Commonly found in your nose, mouth, and upper respiratory tract; can cause allergic responses.